-Whenever a new translatable string is imported from the VCS and it matches source strings, it is flagged as needing editing in Weblate.
-This is especially useful for file formats that include all strings even if they are not translated.
+Whenever a new translation string is imported from the VCS and it matches source strings, it is flagged as needing editing in Weblate.
+This is especially useful for file formats including all strings even if they are not translated.

-Flag new source strings as "Needs editing"
+Flag new source strings to need edit